AawaizAli/AawaizAli/README.md

-# I'm Aawaiz Ali! 👋
+# I'm Aawaiz Ali!

 ## About Me
-- 🎓 I'm currently a junior at FAST NUCES, Karachi, majoring in Computer Science.
+- Currently a junior at FAST NUCES, Karachi, majoring in Computer Science.
-- 🌐 Deeply experienced in domains like DSA, Web Development, Graphic Design, and UI/UX.
+- Experienced in domains like DSA, Web Development, Graphic Design, and UI/UX.
-- 🚀 Exploring the field of Machine Learning and Data Science and learning more day-by-day
+- Exploring the field of Machine Learning and Data Science.

-## My Technical Stack
+## Tech Stack

 ### Programming Languages
 - Python